Skip to content

 thread_id string Thread ID (use for follow-up messages)

-agent_id string ID of the agent that handled the request
+agent_id integer ID of the agent that handled the request

 timestamp string ISO 8601 timestamp